Frequently Asked Questions:

-Q. What is the mission of the AJROTC program?
+What is the Mission of the JROTC Program?

-A. The mission of the AJROTC program is to develop citizens of character dedicated to serving their nation and community.
-More specifically, the program is designed to educate and train high school Cadets in citizenship, promote community service, instill responsibility, character and self-discipline, and pride in themselves and community.
+The mission of the JROTC program is to make young people better citizens.
+More specifically, the program is designed to educate and train high school Cadets in citizenship, promote community service, instill responsibility, character and self-discipline, and pride in themselves and community

-Q. What physical activities are required?
-How often?
+Is there any physical activities that are required?

-A. The Cadet Challenge consists of pushups, situps, V sit and reach, shuttle run, and a one mile run.
-The cadet challenge is only done a few times a year however regular physical training is executed regularly throughout the year.
-Joining Raider Team or signing up for JCLC however requires regular PT and physical fitness.
+In JROTC, you will need to take a physical fitness test called the Cadet Challenge, which consists of pushups, situps, V-sits and reach, shuttle run and a one mile run.
+The cadet Challenge is only done a few times a year, however there is regular physical training done throughout the year.

-Q. What are some major events students participate in?
+What are some events that I may participate in?

-A. Cadets do a variety of community service events such as:
+Cadets in the program will participate in a variety of community services, such as:

-Activation Ceremony- The Battalion is activated for the year and the new leadership recieve authority over the battalion
+Activation Ceremony- The Battalion is activated for the year and the new leadership receive authority over the battalion.

-Paws for Life 5K- Cadets assist in managing a 5K held by the Franklin County Humane Society
+Paws 4 Life 5K- cadets assist in managing a 5K held by the Franklin County Humane Society.

 Military Ball- Cadets plan an annual end of year celebration in which medals are awarded, the seniors are recognized, and dinner is served.